-I’ve been encouraging a couple of twins who I’ve known since they were five to start an IRA since they are now 17 and working a job at a grocery store.
+I’ve started encouraging a couple of twins who I’ve known since they were five to start an IRA.
+They are now 17 and working a job at a grocery store.
 An IRA, or individual retirement account, is a little gift from the government that allows individuals to save money either tax-deferred or tax-free.
 They come in two flavors: Traditional and Roth.
 A traditional IRA is tax-deferred, meaning you pay no taxes on the money you invest or any of the money you make in the account until you withdraw it at retirement age.
 With a Roth IRA, you pay taxes on the money you invest, but then pay no taxes on the money you withdraw or the interest it earns.

 So how would these little wonders turn a 16 year-old into a millionaire at retirement?
 Well, if one of the twins were to open an IRA and put $4,000 in it, and then invest entirely in a diversified stock mutual fund like the Vanguard Total Stock Market Fund, it would double in value about every six years.
 Because it would double eight times between the time they were 16 and 65, every dollar they put into it would be worth $256 when they reached 65.
 This means that $4,000 would be worth about $1 M at retirement age, even if he invested nothing else after putting the original $4,000 away.